 Do you ever wonder how many scoops of coffee go in each cup?
 How about the amount of coffee to use per cup when brewing different methods like drip coffee, pour over coffee, cold brew coffee, or AeroPress?
 In this blog post, we will answer all those questions and more!
 We'll define a scoop as two tablespoons of coffee and provide general guidelines for how much coffee to use per cup when brewing different types of coffee.
 So whether you're a beginner or you've been enjoying coffee all your life, this blog post is for you!

 Use one scoop of coffee per cup for drip coffee

 The ratio of coffee to water is typically between 1:15 and 1:18.
 This means that for every 15 grams of ground coffee, you'll need 225 grams of water.
 So if you're using two tablespoons of ground coffee (one "scoop"), you'll need eight ounces of water.

-Let's check in with an official source on making drip coffee at home: Mr. Coffee: Mr. Coffee says that the perfect amount of coffee is two level scoops for every six ounces of water.
+Let's check in with an official source on making drip coffee at home: Mr. Coffee: Mr. Coffee says that the perfect amount of coffee is two tablespoons of coffee for every six ounces of water.

 Mr. Coffee also recommends using freshly ground beans for the best flavor, and you know exactly where to get those.